jrgenerative/fixed-wing-sim/README.md

 ```
 mainComputeCoefficients.m
 ```
-Results are visualized [here](#coefficient_results).
 Note, the Simulink models contain pre-computed coefficient matrices, and the result of above script is added [here](./ExperimentalCarrierSimulink/output).
 So, you don't need to re-compute the coefficients if you just want to to run the simulation or compute the LTIs.
+The resulting matrices are visualized [here](#coefficient_results).

-Input for the calculation is:
+Input to compute the coefficients is:

 1. Tornado airframe definition (geometry and airfoil),
 2. center of gravity position